Expert Guide To Make A Resume For A Job (With Examples)

 • You can mention your professional title, which may either be the current position or your desired job position.

-• If you have an up-to-date LinkedIn profile, you can include the link in your resume, which will provide more details about your professional history.
+• If you have an up-to-date LinkedIn profile, you can include the link, which will provide more details about your professional history.

-• If you have a professional published portfolio online, such as a personal blog, you should share your social media contacts in the resume.
+• If you have a professional published portfolio online, such as a personal blog, you should share your social media contacts.

 • If you have an online presence, such as a website, you can include it alongside your contact information in this section.